 Mythbusting: Technology is Obsoleting Barcode Verification

-Barcode Test LLC is a company whose stock and trade is barcode quality.
+Barcode Test LLC is completely focused on barcode quality.
 We hear on a nearly daily basis how imperiled we are, hastening into extinction.
 Digital imaging scanners are capable of reading severely damaged or poorly printed barcodes; some symbologies have significant error correction capabilities; barcode design software eliminates the possibility of non-compliant data entry; and advancements in digital printing technology has removed many of the variables associated with platemaking, impression and dot gain.

 So-called invisible “barcodes” have made inroads into traditional barcode space, promising to speed up point-of-sale checkout.
 Other forms of marking that use random patterns instead of parallel lines and spaces or a grid of dots, have emerged; some of them are imaged at very small geometries, nearly invisible.
 Because of this they are claimed to be very secure.